juancvivasm/image-processing-API/README.md

 # Project: Image Processing API

 The API will take care of resizing and displaying saved images for you.
 Images are stored in the images folder.
-When processed based on file name and measurements, they are stored in the thumbnail folder.
+When processed based on file name and measurements, they are stored in the thumb folder.

 ## To install and start the project: